 - In the deity of the Lord Jesus Christ, in His virgin birth, in His sinless life, in His miracles, in His vicarious and atoning death, in His bodily resurrection, in His ascension to the right hand of God the Father, and in His future return to the earth in power and glory.

 - That Christ, by his obedience and death, fully discharged the debt of all those who are justified.
 By his sacrifice, he bore in our stead the punishment due us for our sins, making a proper, real, and full satisfaction to God’s justice on our behalf.

-- That the only means that fallen man can be saved is by being cleansed from our sin through the precious blood of Christ whose atoning work is received by faith.
+- That the only means that fallen mankind can be saved is by being cleansed from our sin through the precious blood of Christ whose atoning work is received by grace through faith.

 - That upon believing in Christ, we are justified, which means the righteousness of Christ is imputed to us as if it were our own righteousness and God declares us righteous in His sight.

 - That regeneration (being made spiritually alive) by the Holy Spirit is absolutely essential for personal salvation.
 (John 3:3-6)